 First, lightly grease the crock pot bowl and set on HIGH.

-In the crock pot, add onion, bell pepper, celery, beans, tomatoes, Mexicorn (optional), tomato sauce, chili powder, pepper and hot sauce.
+In the crock pot, add onion, bell pepper, celery, beans, tomatoes, Mexicorn (optional), tomato sauce, chili powder, paprika, thyme (optional), salt, pepper and hot sauce.
 Combine with ground turkey and mix together well.
 Cook mixture on HIGH for approximately 2hrs.
 Or you can cook on LOW for about 4hrs if that timing works better for you.
 The goal is to get the base fairly thick and not runny so the cornbread mix wont sink down into the chili.
-(Above pictures chili with turkey meat, below is a vegetarian option, just add more beans)
+(Above picture is chili with turkey meat, below is a vegetarian option.
+Just add black beans instead of meat.)